konveyor/enhancements/enhancements/containerless-kantra/README.md

 ## Motivation

 Kantra currently requires a container runtime.
 This presents problems for some users.

 For example, an organization may have a strict regulations that do not allow installation of container runtimes on company computers.
 This results in the kantra CLI being unavailable to assist these companies with konveyor analysis.

-There is also the issue that the current implementation of kantra is incompatible with some CI/CD tools such as Jenkins container agents and Tekton tasks.

 ### Goals